simolus3/drift/extras/drift_postgres/README.md

 docker run -p 5432:5432 -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=postgres postgres
 ```

-It can then be tested with `dart test`.
+It can then be tested with `dart test -j 1` (concurrency needs to be disabled since tests are using the same database).